Understanding Wisconsin homeschool laws is the first step to legally homeschool in Wisconsin.

 - Educational plan.

 As far as curriculum goes, in the state of Wisconsin, you can choose whatever suits your family.
 You can purchase a curriculum or create your own.
 You can participate in co-ops or do all the teaching yourself.
 Charlotte Mason to unschooling, nothing is off-limits is Wisconsin.
+Our family does a mix of unschooling and unit studies.

 The website of WPA: Wisconsin Parents Assocaition.
 On the website you can purchase the WPA Handbook “Homeschooling in Wisconsin: At Home With Learning.”
 It was one of the first books I read about homeschooling, and it was a big help.
 It covers the topics of curriculum, legal requirements, record keeping, socialization, dealing with critics, and much more!